JupiterOne/graph-github/docs/development.md

     INSTALLATION_ID=413407
     ```

-With the `.env` in place, you may run the integration with `yarn start` and see
+With the `.env` in place, you may run the integration with `npm start` and see
 that the GitHub API is invoked with authorization for the installion of your
 GitHub App in your account.